EUFAR/egads-gui/doc/source/install.rst

 * ``level``: the logging level ( ``DEBUG``, ``INFO``, ``WARNING``, ``CRITICAL``, ``ERROR`` ).
 * ``path``: the path of the file containing all logs.

-Once the logging level has been changed in the Option window (saved and confirmed by clicking on Ok), the logging file will record new messages based on the logging level.
-On the contrary, if the path is modified, the GUI has to be restarted to take into account the new path.
+The GUI has to be restarted to take into account the new path and new log level.

+******
 Update
 ******
 Since version 0.11.0, EGADS GUI can check for an update on GitHub.
 The check system is launched in a separate thread and can run automatically at each startup if the option to do so has been set accordingly.
 To install the update, the user has to follow the install instructions found in actual document.
 The module Requests is optional for EGADS GUI but is mandatory to check for an update.

+In the Stand-alone version, the update system can check for an update automatically at startup or manually any time, and if an update is available, it can be downloaded and installed automatically.